1995parham-teaching/c-lecture/README.md

 ## Introduction

-Here is all we got for C Programming Course in Amirkabir as online materials.
-All slides are based on Prof.Bakhshi's slides of
+C lecture presentations and sample codes which is used in Introduction to Programming course.
-Introduction to Programming Course.
+All slides are based on [Prof.Bakhshi](https://github.com/Bahador-Bakhshi)'s slides of Introduction to Programming Course.

 ## Agenda